 Kidney failure in cats is one of the most common illnesses in four-legged friends.
 If undetected, the disease can be dangerous, which is why you should act quickly at the first signs.
 But what exactly is kidney failure and how does it manifest itself in cats?
 Find out here how you can recognize kidney disease in your cat, what causes kidney failure and how you can treat your furry friend.

-What is renal failure in cats?
+What is kidney failure in cats?

 Renal insufficiency in cats is also colloquially known as renal weakness and means a restricted function of the kidneys .
 Like humans, cats have two kidneys each, which are located on either side of the spine.
 The kidneys are responsible for purifying the blood and detoxifying the body .
 They filter the blood and dispose of metabolic waste products and toxins via the urine.
 In addition, the kidneys keep the cat's fluid and electrolyte levels in balance and produce hormones to produce new blood and regulate blood pressure.
-The kidneys consist of numerous small units of renal corpuscles and renal tubules.
+The kidneys are made up of numerous small units of renal corpuscles and renal tubules.
 The blood is filtered within the renal corpuscles and toxins are released into the urine via the tubules.
 Together, the renal corpuscles and renal tubules form what are known as nephrons .

-Chronic and acute renal failure
+Chronic and acute renal insufficiency

 Acute renal failure occurs primarily when the kidneys are acutely affected by external influences , for example by poisoning the cat.
 If acute renal failure is recognized and treated immediately, the kidneys can recover completely.

-Symptoms of renal failure in cats
+Symptoms of Kidney Failure in Cats

 Unfortunately, kidney failure in cats is very difficult to detect .
 The first symptoms often do not appear until two thirds of the cat's kidney tissue has already been destroyed.
 In addition, not all symptoms are immediately apparent.
 You should therefore keep a close eye on your cat's behavior, even if it is in the best of health.